Travel guide

 It depends on the area.
 In Gaborone, Maun, and Kasane, there is stable 4G, but within the Okavango Delta, Chobe, or Makgadikgadi, coverage is very limited or nonexistent.
 You will depend on the lodge's Wi-Fi or be disconnected.
 That's why it's advisable to download maps and content before entering the parks.

-Do I need an eSIM if I go on safari to Botswana?
+Do I need an eSIM if I'm going on a safari to Botswana?

-How many GB do I need for a one-week safari?
+How many GB do I need for a week-long safari?

-Since you'll spend much of your time without coverage in the parks, 3 to 6 GB is usually enough for a one or two-week itinerary.
-You'll primarily use data during transfers, at safari bases, and when returning to an area with a signal to upload photos.
+Since you'll spend much of your time without coverage in the parks, 3 to 6 GB is usually enough for a one- or two-week trip.
+You'll primarily use data during transfers, at safari bases, and when you return to an area with a signal to upload photos.
 Lodge Wi-Fi helps extend your plan.

 Which operators does an eSIM use in Botswana?

-A data eSIM relies on local networks, mainly Mascom, which has the widest national coverage, as well as Orange Botswana and the state-owned operator beMobile.
+A data eSIM relies on local networks, primarily Mascom, which has the widest national coverage, in addition to Orange Botswana and the state-owned operator beMobile.
 You don't have to choose a company: the eSIM automatically connects to the network with the best signal in each part of the country.

-Install it before you fly, with Wi-Fi at home, and activate the data line upon landing in Gaborone or Maun.
+Install it before flying, using Wi-Fi at home, and activate the data line upon landing in Gaborone or Maun.
 Installing the profile takes a minute and doesn't consume anything until you turn it on.
 This way, you arrive connected without having to find Wi-Fi at the airport after a long flight.

 Conclusion

-Botswana offers one of the best safaris in the world, with reliable connection in cities and bases like Gaborone, Maun, and Kasane, and total disconnection within the parks.
-A local eSIM saves you from African roaming, which is among the most expensive there is, and gives you data at a fixed price where available.
-Prepare your eSIM for Botswana before takeoff and focus on the elephants of Chobe, not the bill.
+Botswana offers one of the best safaris in the world, with reliable connectivity in cities and bases like Gaborone, Maun, and Kasane, and complete disconnection within the parks.
+A local eSIM saves you from African roaming, which is among the most expensive available, and provides you with data at a fixed price where it's available.
+Prepare your eSIM for Botswana before you take off and focus on Chobe's elephants, not your bill.

 Marc González Sáez